ykasten/resultantCamPose/README.md

 mex/C++ code:
 In order to use the code it is necessary to compile the mex functions.
-We supply compiled version for Windows and Linux.
+We supply compiled versions for Windows and Linux.
 For compilation, run compileMex.m for compiling ResultantExtractor and extractLinearEquationsT.
 Note that the compilation time is long.